Bizum + MONEI

 • Payment not captured.
 This error message happens when the customer has insufficient funds in their account or if they input the wrong credit card security code (CVV).

-4 tips to help reduce online payment failure
+4 tips to help reduce failed payments

 1. Use a payment gateway that routes transactions to multiple payment processors